How to Set Your Freelance Hair Stylist Rates

 Enter them on a simple spreadsheet, or you can use specialized software for hair stylists where you can keep track of every other aspect of your business.
 Now you can determine the average amount you need to cover monthly living expenses.
 This figure is the least amount you need to make to break even.
 It may shock you, but we aren’t done yet.

 Now you need to add an amount of savings (both for a rainy day and for retirement), as well as how much your earnings will be taxed.
+Many salons were caught with little to no savings when the entire industry went on lockdown due to the COVID-19 pandemic.

 To get yourself on the right track, divide this new figure by the number of hours you are prepared to spend working every day.
 This is your rock-bottom hourly rate, excluding any products you will be using.